Liamm02/CRAWLER/README.md

 Open the project in any preferred IDE of your choice and run the Main.java file, on the Crawler_Package foulder.

 ## Detailed List of Functionalities Implemented ⚙️
-### In the foulder InvertedIndex:
+### In the folder InvertedIndex:

-It is similar to the inverted index project made previously in python but now in java
+It is similar to the inverted index project made previously in python but now in java.

-### In the foulder Crawler
+### In the folder Crawler

-### In the foulder Crawler_Package
+### In the folder Crawler_Package

 Main module of the project, automates the process to do it every minute

-### In the foulder Downloader
+### In the folder Downloader

 Download and store the files of the Project Gutenberg collection

-### In the foulder MetaData_Extractor
+### In the folder MetaData_Extractor

-Extract metadata from text file and save it in json format
+Extract metadata from text file and save it in Json format

 ## Built With 🛠️